hgjura/ServerTools.ServerCommands/src/ServerTools.ServerCommands.AzureStorageQueues/nuget-readme.md

 Assert.IsTrue(result.Item2 > 0);

 //check if there was any errors Assert.IsTrue(result.Item3.Count > 0); //This value keeps the list of error messages that were encountered.
-After retrying 5 times the command is moved to the deadletterqueue.
+After retrying 3 times the command is moved to the deadletterqueue.

-If a command generates a response, than you also execute and responses:
+//If a command generates a response, than you also execute and responses:

 var responses = commands.ExecuteResponsesAsync();

 Assert.IsTrue(!responses.Item1);
 Assert.IsTrue(responses.Item2 > 0);

 ```

 And that's that!

 For more detailed documentation and more complex use cases head to the offical documentation at [the GitHub repo](https://github.com/hgjura/ServerTools.ServerCommands).
 If there are [questions](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=question&title=ask%3A+) or [request new feautures](https://github.com/hgjura/ServerTools.ServerCommands/issues/new?assignees=hgjura&labels=request&title=newfeature%3A+) do not hesitate to post them there.

+## How to create your own implementation

+To create your own implementation of this functionality, using your own messaging service or storage, go to the base package [Server.ServerCommands]() and follow the instructions there.

 ## Key Features